 The fan came with a temperature sensor calibrated to automatically turn on the fan at 180 degrees Fahrenheit, and I'm also wiring it to a dash switch so I can disable the fan manually for deep water crossings or really cold winter days.

-Needing a reverse light, I installed a single Hella Micro FF driving light on the rear bumper.
+Needing a reverse light, I installed a single Hella Micro FF driving light that I had on hand to the rear bumper.
 It's compact enough to fit out of the way and bright enough to throw a ton of light where needed.

 For the front marker lights/turn signals I really like the amber colored lenses from the CJ-3B, even though the CJ-2A came with clear lenses and amber bulbs.
 So I purchased a set of these from Omix-Ada and installed simple angle brackets to mount them to the grill in the stock location.